bpatra/personal-blog/_posts/2020-04-27-baby-twins-deep-learning-classification-inception-resnetv1.md

 For efficient annotation, I have used an opensource tagging software: <a href="https://github.com/microsoft/VoTT" target="_blank">VoTT</a> which is supported by Microsoft.
 The tagging is pretty straightforward and you can quickly annotate the photos with a very intuitive interface.
 It took me between one and two hours&nbsp;to tag the full dataset.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Screenshot-2020-04-26-at-12.49.47-1024x516.png' caption="Efficient photo annotation with the VoTT software.
-Note also the FC Nantes outfits..." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/sidebysideLandJ.jpg' caption="Efficient photo annotation with the VoTT software.
+Note also the FC Nantes outfits..." size_class="small" %}

 One of the worries of twins parents, is the fear to favor one child over the other.
 Well, I am not concerned and data speak for me.
 Here are the results: after the tagging we have a very well balanced tags repartition with a little more than 600 tags for each of the girls.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Screenshot-2020-04-26-at-11.11.38-178x300.png' caption="The tag repartitions of L and J." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/TagRepartition.png' caption="The tag repartitions of L and J." %}

 Now we will build the picture dataset: where each picture contains the portrait of one of the kid.
 VoTT provides the tag location within the picture as a JSON format.
 Therefore, it is easy to crop all files to produce a dataset where each image contains only one kid's face, see <a href="https://github.com/bpatra/twins-recognizer/blob/blogpost1/crop_raw_files.py" target="_blank">this code snippet</a>.

-{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Extract2.png' caption="The extraction process from tagged photos to square cropped images." %}
+{% include image-caption.html imageurl='/assets/images/legacy-wp-content/2020/04/Extract2.jpg' caption="The extraction process from tagged photos to square cropped images." size_class="small" %}

 <h3>Splitting the dataset: train, validation, test</h3>
 As always for any machine learning training procedure, one must separate the original dataset between: 1) training data that will be used to fit the model and 2) validation data that will be used to measure performance of the tuned algorithms.
 Here we go&nbsp;further by keeping also a third untouched test dataset.